takacsmark/takacsmark.github.io/_posts/2021-03-16-first-ten-things-after-creating-your-aws-account.md

 6. Create a user called `administrtor` , tick both the programmatic access (for the AWS cli) and console access.
 7. Set a strong password and click next.
 8. Add the user to the `Administrators` group.
 We talk about tags later, so let's skip it for now and please come back later.
 Review and create the user.
-9. Copy your account id into a secure vault like LasPass, you need it when you sign back in.
+9. Copy your account id into a secure vault like LastPass, you need it when you sign back in.
 The account id is the 12 digit numeric identifier in the `My Account` menu.
 10. Sign out and sign back in.
 Pick the IAM user option when prompted and user the administrator user credentials.
 11. Enable MFA for the administrator account same way we did for the root account.